 Traditionally, the kai karla’s length is supposed to be your arm length from fingers to shoulder joint.
 Anatomy of course has a say, but there should be some leeway.
 Nothing is perfect in nature…

 The recommended starting weight for men is the weight of a divided by 8 and divided by 2 for men, 3 for ladies.

 This weight should be used for the first 6 month of training, unless you have some previous club swinging experience.

 Swings are typically done in sets of 108 repetitions per hand, and combine elements of natural medicine as to the nature of the wood and type of swing performed.

 Our own take our traditional clubs

 This is why we developed the Pahlavandle TG.
-It has the same dimensions as our karlakattai, but you can adjust the weight, and also its length if you wanted a shorter club, by cutting down the tube.
+It is inspired by the kai karla design, but you can adjust the weight, and it comes in 2 lengths.

 Our Indian club handles are made of mahogany, one of the 4 wood types recommended for thick grip clubs.

 This makes the TG an ideal club for beginners, and also more.
-Like the XL, it is a club that can grow with your strength and skills, as you can fill it up to 15kg by using metal scrap and lead shot.
+It is a club that can grow with your strength and skills, as you can fill it up really heavy.

 There you go, we hope this blog post brings some new information and clarification to the club designs on the market, allowing you to make the right decisions!